a-endari/Learning_German/README.md

 1. Process your words normally
 2. Edit the generated `output.md` file to add or modify translations
 3. Convert to Anki cards as usual

+### Customizing Anki Card Styles

+The project includes comprehensive styling for Anki cards, including dark mode support.
+You can customize the appearance by modifying the CSS in `src/learning_german/templates/anki_card_styles.py`.

 ## 🔍 Troubleshooting